hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 deployment.apps/nginx-blue created
 ```

-Type the command shown below to check the details of application deployment:
+Type the command shown below to check the details of each application deployment:

 ```shell
 $ kubectl get all -n nginx-apps